oxc-project/javascript-parser-in-rust/blog/ecma-spec.md

 For our compiler, we will study the following chapters:

-- Chapter 5 Notational Conventions
+- Chapter 5: Notational Conventions
-- Chapter 11 ECMAScript Language: Source Text
+- Chapter 11: ECMAScript Language: Source Text
-- Chapter 12 ECMAScript Language: Lexical Grammar
+- Chapter 12: ECMAScript Language: Lexical Grammar
-- Chapter 13 - 16 Expressions, Statements, Functions, Classes, Scripts and Modules
+- Chapter 13 - 16: Expressions, Statements, Functions, Classes, Scripts and Modules
-- Chapter B Additional ECMAScript Features for Web Browsers
+- Annex B: Additional ECMAScript Features for Web Browsers
-- Chapter C The Strict Mode of ECMAScript
+- Annex C: The Strict Mode of ECMAScript

-## Chapter 5 Notational Conventions
+## Notational Conventions

 [Chapter 5.1.5 Grammar Notation](https://tc39.es/ecma262/#sec-grammar-notation) is the section we need to read.